 William Taylor Machines

 William's casting foundry in Driffield started with all the usual castings, lamp posts, pillars, even drain covers.
 Today in Driffield there are amazingly still cast iron manhole covers clearly marked Taylor's of Driffield on them.
-If you fancy searching go to the Beck Street area of Driffield and to the bottom of Eastgate near the river where William had his foundry.
+If you fancy searching Driffield, try the bottom of Eastgate near the river on Crosshill where William had his foundry.
+Apparently part of it is now a pub and car park!

 William Taylor's first machines are very rare today.
 I have only ever seen a dozen and two are now in my collection.
 The Taylors Twisted Loop Sewing Machine had a sneaky drive belt adjustment that was done by a sliding bolt on the rear of the machine hand wheel, a great benefit for the stretching leather belts.